merlinz01/redpepper/README.md

 ## Usage

-RedPepper is meant to be interacted with via the RedPepper Console, which is installed by default with the Manager.
+RedPepper's user interface is the RedPepper Console, which is installed by default with the Manager.
 See [the documentation for the console](docs/console.md).

 ## Configuration